BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab8.md

 1. Verify that it is running

 ### P2: Security Hardening
-1. Disable directory listing
-1. Set the correct file and directory permissions for the website.
+1. Set the correct file and directory permissions for the website located in `/var/lib/etechacademy`
+1. All files should be owned by the user and group `www-data`.
+1. Directories should allow the owner full permissions, the group and all others read and execute.
+1. Files should allow the owner to read and write and be read only for the group and all others.
+1. The `.env` file should only be readable and writable by the owner.

 ### P3: Logging and Monitoring Web Activity
 1. Find where the `http` access and error logs are stored.
 Enter the file location into `/home/blueteam/P3.txt` as `access:<filepath to access log file>` and `error:<filepath to error log file>`

 ### P4: Firewall and Access Controls
 1. Allow `ssh` from only `172.18.0.3`
-1. Allow `http` traffic from `172.18.0.3/16`
+1. Allow `http` traffic from `172.18.0.0/16`
-1. Allow `https` traffic from `172.18.0.3/16`
+1. Allow `https` traffic from `172.18.0.0/16`
 1. Ensure that the default rules are to `DENY` incoming and `ALLOW` outgoing.

 ## Merit Criteria